EASA PPL Written Exam

-Today I took a written test.
-Actually there were multiple tests, because the whole exam contains 9 subjects.
-I remember my student years, when I used to not sleep at night before exam, and tried to fulfill all possible blind spots in my knowledge.
+Today, I took a written test.
+Actually there were multiple exams covering nine subjects.
+I couldn’t help but remember my student years when I used to stay up all night before an exam, trying to fill every gap in my knowledge.

-Every time I am very nervous before an exam.
-I can do nothing with that.
-This time it was the same: I entered the room, got the question list.
-Initially checked every question multiple times.
-And, as usual, after some minutes my brain starts working on the subject itself: I am pretty well prepared, and I should just carefully read the question and select the best answer.
+I am always nervous before an exam, and this time was no different.
+I entered the room and got the question list.
+Initially I read every question multiple times.
+But, after a few minutes, my brain started working on the subject itself, and I realized that I was well prepared, and I just needed to carefully read the questions and select the best answers.

-I failed Navigation, Aircraft General Knowledge and Principles of Flight.
-About Navigation – everything is OK with charts and computations, but compass turning and acceleration errors, magnetic north drift, AIP GEN 1-2-1… Uhh.
-About Aircraft General Knowledge and Principles of Flight – I just have to study some more, it is not so simple as it seemed to me.
+I did fine with charts and computations, but I struggled with compass turning and acceleration errors, magnetic north drift, and AIP GEN 1-2-1.
+As for Aircraft General Knowledge and Principles of Flight, I realized that I needed to study more, as they are not so easy that I thought.

 I have to tell some words about question banks.
 I used to read the books, but I also use question banks to estimate my level.
 For PPL I used ppltutor.com (heh, now they provide only FAA version, but in 2017 they gave EASA) and pplcruiser.co.uk.
 None of them is a good idea for Czech.
 Later I also found aeroweb.cz, and it is great.
 The only problem is that it is in Czech, and google translate works (or worked in 2017?) terribly with that language.
 Anyway, oxford books works in any case.

-I am not very disappointed.
-Of course I am not happy, but not a big deal.
-The main point is that I passed Air Law: I have to do it before the first solo.
-I am still not ready to fly solo according to my instructors, but it is always good to finish at least the paperwork.
-The next exam is in one month, so I have plenty of time to prepare just 3 subjects.
-Especially because now I better understand my weak points.
+Although I’m not thrilled with my results, I’m not very disappointed either.
+The main point is that I passed Air Law, which I had to do before my first solo.
+My instructors don’t think I’m ready to fly solo yet, but it’s good to finish the paperwork at least.
+The next exam is in a month, so I have enough time to prepare for just three subjects, especially now that I understand my weak points better!

 Posted